Japan Rail Pass Price Guide 2025: What You’ll Really Pay

 • JR buses and the JR Miyajima ferry

-Only travelers entering Japan on a short-term tourist visa are eligible to buy and use the JR Pass.
-Japanese residents and long-term visa holders cannot use it.
+Only travelers entering Japan on a short-term tourist visa are eligible to purchase and use the pass.
+Residents and long-term visa holders are not eligible.

-Here’s a breakdown of the current JR Pass cost across different categories.
+Here’s a clear breakdown of the current Japan Rail Pass price across categories.

 Ordinary vs. Green (First Class) Pass

 The JR Pass comes in two classes: Ordinary and Green.
-Ordinary is the standard class and covers reserved and non-reserved seats on most JR trains.
-Green Pass offers access to first-class “Green Cars,” which feature more spacious seating, quieter cabins, and fewer passengers.
+Ordinary class is what most travelers use, covering both reserved and non-reserved seats on JR trains.
+The Green Pass upgrades you to first-class “Green Cars,” offering more legroom, quieter cabins, and a less crowded experience—especially useful on long routes like Tokyo to Hiroshima.

 Here’s a quick JR Pass price comparison for 2025: